UberEclectic/skydio-skills/README.md

-# Sample Skills
+# Getting Started with the Skydio Skills SDK

-For the Skydio Skills SDK
+With this guide, you'll be able to create new Skills for the Skydio App to add custom behaviors to your R1.
+Skills are python scripts that run onboard R1 and provide basic UI elements inside the app.

 ## Skillset